 Wollar Progress Association Incorporated v Wilpinjong Coal Pty Limited & Anor

-The Wollar Progress Association, represented by EDO NSW, has commenced proceedings in the Land and Environment Court to challenge a decision by the NSW Planning Assessment Commission (PAC) to allow the extension of the Wilpinjong open cut coal mine near Wollar, Mudgee.
+The Wollar Progress Association, represented by EDO NSW, commenced proceedings in the Land and Environment Court to challenge a decision by the NSW Planning Assessment Commission (PAC) to allow the extension of the Wilpinjong open cut coal mine near Wollar, Mudgee.

 Wilpinjong Coal, a subsidiary of Peabody, sought permission to expand its open-cut mining operations for an additional seven years and develop a new open cut pit that will bring the mine closer to the village of Wollar.
 The Wollar Progress Association has long held concerns about the impact of the Wilpinjong mine on the local community and the environment.
 The PAC approved the extension in April 2017.

-The Wollar Progress Association is arguing that the approval is invalid because, amongst other things, the PAC hasn’t considered climate change impacts in the way it should according to NSW planning law.
+The Wollar Progress Association argued that the approval is invalid because, amongst other things, the PAC hasn’t considered climate change impacts in the way it should according to NSW planning law.
 The NSW Government introduced a State Environmental Planning Policy in 2007 which requires decision-makers to consider the greenhouse emissions of mines, including downstream emissions.
 The law requires the decision-maker to have regard to relevant State or national policies, programs or guidelines.
 NSW currently has a target of net-zero emissions by 2050 under its 2016 Climate Change Policy Framework.

-The Wollar Progress Association is arguing that the emissions from the burning of this coal should have been considered by the PAC in light of government objectives to reduce greenhouse gas emissions.
+The Wollar Progress Association argued that the emissions from the burning of this coal should have been considered by the PAC in light of government objectives to reduce greenhouse gas emissions.